 Situated in the north western part of Uganda, Murchison Falls National Park is the biggest national park in Uganda and occupies an area of about 4,000 km2.
 It is a habitat to Africa’s “big five” game species i.e elephants, rhino, buffalo, lion, and leopard.
-It acts as a habitat to 451 species of birds that is the Shoebill Stork, Goliath Heron (the largest heron in the world), and pairs of elegant Grey Crowned Cranes (Uganda’s national bird).
+It is also the habitat of 451 bird species that is the Shoebill Stork, Goliath Heron (the largest heron in the world), and pairs of elegant Grey Crowned Cranes (Uganda’s national bird).
 Along the banks of River Nile are species like the Blue-headed Coucal, Swamp Flycatcher, Squacco Heron, African Jacana, Sandpipers, Denham’s Bustard, Abyssinian Ground-Hornbill, Black-billed Barbet, Black-headed Gonolek, Eastern Grey Plantain-eater, Piapiac, Silverbird, Weaver Birds, Pied, Giant, Malachite Kingfishers, Red-throated Bee-eater, White-browed Sparrow Weaver, Speckle-fronted Weaver and African Quail-Finch.
-One can also spot other species while cruising and game driving like the Albertine Rift endemics, swallow tailed, grey heron,water birds, secretary birds, Marabou stork, widow bird, open billed stork,wood peckers and the shoe bill which is more favourable I the months of January to March.
+One can also spot other species while cruising and game driving like the Albertine Rift endemics, swallow tailed, grey heron,water birds, secretary birds, Marabou stork, widow bird, open billed stork,wood peckers and the shoe bill which is more favourable in the months of January to March.

-Game driving refers to the process that involves transferring from one place to another by driving around the park following tracks of the animals in their habitats.
-While on a game drive with in the park especially around the Buligi area and the Nile Valley one can spot and take photos of a variety of animal species like Elephants, lions in the bushes, kobs, buffalos, warthogs, oribi etc. They can also drive to the top of Murchison falls to view the tremendous falls form up above then to and fro from their lodges to the park.
+Game driving refers to the activity that involves traveling from one place to another by driving around the park following tracks of the animals in their natural habitats.
+While on a game drive with in the park especially around the Buligi area and the Nile Valley one can spot and take photos of a variety of animal species like Elephants, lions in the bushes, kobs, buffalos, warthogs, oribi etc. You can also drive to the top of Murchison falls to view the tremendous water falls form up above then to and from their lodges to the park.